Settings: DICOM Communications

 - Application Entity Title (AE)

-Set the AE of your DICOM viewer.
+The Application Entity of the DICOM viewer, used to identify a calling (client) or called (server) entity.
 It must be unique within your network and has a maximum of 16 characters.

 - Receive mode (SCP server)

 Choose a port number to receive DICOM files from DICOM SCU's (clients).
 This port number must not be used by other

 software on your PC and must be different to port numbers in use by any DICOM server entered in the DICOM

 server list of this viewer (port numbers and listen port numbers).